EmpPowiUDE/NovalandGuide/docs/source/Election.rst

 Basic code for selecting a political party.
 ===========================================
-To select a political party as a participant, once all the parties have been introduced, we provide an overview of all the parties using Rows, which display the parties in a 2 x 2 grid.
+To select a political party as a participant, once all the parties have been introduced, we provide an overview of all the parties using rows, which display the parties in a 2 x 2 grid.
 If you require more or fewer parties, this can be customized accordingly.
 To create a user-friendly interface, we add a radio button to each image.
 When you click on the image, the corresponding radio button is selected.
 The following code creates an HTML page with four images of party logos and radio buttons for selecting a party.
 The images are arranged in two rows with two columns each, with each column containing a logo and an associated radio button.